basecamp/bcx-api/README.md

 ---------------

 If Basecamp is having trouble, you might see a 5xx error. `500` means that the app is entirely down, but you might also see `502 Bad Gateway`, `503 Service Unavailable`, or `504 Gateway Timeout`.
 It's your responsibility in all of these cases to retry your request later.

+We have another API for checking our system status at http://status.37signals.com/api.

 Rate limiting